milsaware/wordled/README.md

 - 5 levels ranging from beginner to god mode.
 - 2 difficulty settings.
 - Up to 13,000 words to play
-- New score keeping function for each level/diffculty
+- New score keeping function for each level/difficulty
 - New streak keeping function for each level/difficulty
-- Home screen meny
+- Home screen menu
 - Instructions in game
 - Ability to create a custom list of words
 - New animations
 - Fade in / fade out modal

 A beginner mode built in complete with 100 words for the younger players.
-The higher the level, the higher the score you get for each word guessed.
+The higher the level, the more words available and the higher the score you get for each word guessed.
 There's a score penalty for each time you guess wrong as well as if you give up on the word.

-To create your own list, simply edit the ```custom``` variable in **assets/js/word.js**.
+To create your own list, simply edit the ```custom``` variable in **assets/js/word.js** then choose the **custom** level in the game.

 **No installation required**